gloveboxes/altair_8800_docs/docs/everywhere/01-Introduction.md

 The Altair emulator runs in Docker and on desktop and device operating systems.
 There are extended experiences when you run the Altair emulator on a device.

-The Altair emulator has been tested on the following desktop operating systems and devices.

 ## Docker

 The **fastest** way to run the Altair emulator is on a computer, including Raspberry Pi, with Docker.